Fatality Facts 2020Motorcycles and ATVs

 Number % Number % Number %

-Among ATV riders killed in single-vehicle crashes in 2020, 64 percent involved the ATV rolling over during the crash.
-This was comparable with SUVs, pickups, and large trucks, but higher than cars (42 percent).
+Among ATV riders killed in single-vehicle crashes in 2022, 66% involved the ATV rolling over during the crash.
+This was comparable to the percentage for SUVs, pickups and large trucks, but higher than that for cars (42%).

 Rollover No rollover Total